apliteni/docker-keitaro-php/README.md

 # keitaro-php
-Build PHP-FPM image with all needed dependencies
+A PHP-FPM image with all the dependencies to run automated tests